mdmamunislam1982/GOAT-BOt_2/README.md

 ---

 ### ❖ **ABOUT THE PROJECT**
-> 🕋✨ **GOAT-BOT-ALVI** is a versatile Messenger automation tool designed to elevate your chat experience.
+> 🕋✨ **GOAT-BOT-V2** is a versatile Messenger automation tool designed to elevate your chat experience.
 It helps you find, download, and manage resources like **Logos, Stickers, Videos, Movies, Ai, custom chat, image gen** and much more efficiently.
 >
 > *Based on the original work by [Goat-Bot-v2](https://github.com/ntkhang03/Goat-Bot-V2)*